jtsage/jtsage-datebox/docs/doc/6-2-link.md

 ---
-title: Linking Dateboxes
+title: Linking DateBoxes
 pagenum: 17
 layout: doc
 ---

-# Linking Dateboxes
+# Linking DateBoxes
-The most requested bit of coding for DateBox is to link a pair of dateboxes in a meaningful way - for instance a checkin and checkout date.
-Below is a breif bit of code that does exactally that.
+The most requested bit of coding for DateBox is to link a pair of DateBoxes in a meaningful way - for instance a check in and check out date.
+Below is a brief bit of code that does exactly that.

 <script type="text/javascript">
 	function linker(obby, nextDatebox) {